kriseax/MSAMinor2024/GradientDescent/readme.md

-This Folder contains a .zip file of the Gradient Descent lab
+This Folder contains files for the Gradient Descent lab